- Reduce crime, violence, and bullying

 Clermont Northeastern began the implementation of the PBIS (Positive Behavior Intervention and Support) initiative in 2014.
-The purpose of the PBIS initiative is to establish a consistent and effective positive learning environment for all our students at Clermont Northeastern Schools.
-This framework is a school-wide program that is designed to improve the overall academics and behavior of the school environment.
-It is a system in place to promote positive success within the school community through expectations, procedures, and focusing on positive behaviors; while responding to problems based on a child’s needs.
+The purpose of the PBIS initiative is to establish a consistent and effective positive learning environment for all students at Clermont Northeastern Schools.
+This framework is school-wide and designed to improve the overall academics and behavior within the school environment.
+Its primary goal is to promote success within the school community through expectations, procedures, and a focus on positive behaviors, while utilizing data to respond to individual students’ needs.